HOA laws — Alabama

 Is mediation required for HOA disputes in Alabama?

-What law governs HOAs in Alabama?
+What statute or law governs HOAs in Alabama?

 HOA Laws in Other States